 Use each syringe, pen, or automatic injection device only once and inject all the solution in the syringe, pen, or automatic injection device.
 Even if there is still some solution left in the syringe, pen, or device after you inject, do not inject again.
 Dispose of used syringes, pens, and devices in a puncture-resistant container.
 Talk to your doctor or pharmacist about how to dispose of the puncture-resistant container.

-If you are using an adalimumab injection product that has been refrigerated, place it on a flat surface without removing the needle cap and allow it warm to room temperature for 15 to 30 minutes before you are ready to inject the medication.
+If you are using an adalimumab injection that has been refrigerated, place it on a flat surface without removing the needle cap and allow it warm to room temperature for 15 to 30 minutes before you are ready to inject the medication.
 Do not try to warm the medication by heating it in a microwave, placing it in hot water, or through any other method.

-You can inject adalimumab injection anywhere on the front of your thighs or stomach except your navel and the area 2 inches (5 centimeters) around it.
+You can inject adalimumab injection anywhere on the front of your thighs or stomach except your navel (belly button) and the area 2 inches (5 centimeters) around it.
 To reduce the chances of soreness or redness, use a different site for each injection.
 Give each injection at least 1 inch (2.5 centimeters) away from a spot that you have already used.
 Keep a list of the places where you have given injections so that you will not inject in these places again.
 Do not inject into an area where the skin is tender, bruised, red, or hard or where you have scars or stretch marks.

 Always look at adalimumab injection solution before injecting it.
 Check that the expiration date has not passed and that the syringe, dosing pen, or automatic injection device contains the correct amount of liquid.
-Check with the written instructions for use to find out what your adalimumab injection product solution should look like.
+Check with the written instructions for use to find out what your adalimumab injection solution should look like.
 Do not use a syringe, pen, or device if it is expired, if it does not contain the correct amount of liquid, or if the liquid does not look like it is described in the written instructions for use.

 What special precautions should I follow?

-Before using adalimumab injection products,
+Before using adalimumab injection

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while you are using adalimumab injection.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.